Contact us

 While FAQ pages (and AI-powered tools to help build them) exist, web-based solutions aren't always convenient.
 Customers don't want to hunt for information; they want to ask and get an answer.

-With the advent of effective conversational AI, we can go beyond static pages, especially if we enable a more natural, conversational design.
-Why not build an innovative solution that leverages Artificial Intelligence (AI) and Retrieval Augmented Generation (RAG) to develop a flexible, intelligent FAQ response system that can respond to phone calls or texts – instantly, in natural language, and in your brand's tone?
-This system could deliver accurate, spoken summaries of relevant information in real time, ensuring a seamless user experience even when no human is available to answer.
+This opens the door to a different approach: building intelligent systems powered by Artificial Intelligence (AI) and Retrieval-Augmented Generation (RAG) that can respond to phone calls or texts instantly — in natural language and in a brand’s tone.
+Such a system could deliver accurate, spoken, or written summaries of relevant information in real time, creating a seamless experience even when no human is available to answer.

-Ideally, such a system for small businesses should be simple to set up, easy to maintain, and cost-effective.
-After all, research shows that roughly 80% of SMB customer inquiries are repetitive and easily resolved1 — things like:
+Despite these advancements, most SMBs still struggle to deliver this level of responsiveness.
+Ideally, a voice-driven system for small businesses should be simple to set up, easy to maintain, and cost-effective.
+This is especially relevant given that roughly 80% of SMB customer inquiries are repetitive and easily resolved1 — things like:

 • Opening or operating hours